easolhq/easolhq.github.io/docs/reference/objects/blog_post.md

 # blog_post.published_at

-The date the blog was published as a timestamp.
+The date the blog post was published as a timestamp.
 This can then be used in conjunction with Liquid's [ built in filters ](https://shopify.github.io/liquid/filters/date/).

 # blog_post.tagline